Deploy Yeastar P-Series Cloud PBX on AWS (HA)

 For more information, see Allocate and Associate Elastic IP Addresses.

-If you have deploy a High Availability architecture for SBC Servers, you need to create a Load Balancer, which is used to monitor and manage the registered SBC servers.
+If you are deploying a High Availability (HA) architecture for SBC Servers, create a Network Load Balancer (NLB).
+The NLB will monitor the health of registered SBC servers and distribute traffic only to healthy instances.

 For more information, see Create a Load Balancer for Managing SBC Servers.